Shipwrights & Boatbuilders

 Max Speed: 43 knots

 S130 was a particularly successful example of the schnellboot.
-Commissioned on October 21st 1943, she was part of the 9th S-Boot flotilla that, in March 1944, found and attacked the American invasion force in Lyme Bay during Operation Tiger, a training exercise preparing for the D-Day landings at Slapton Sands and, as a consequence of the action, became a catalyst that accounted for some 740+ American lives.
+Commissioned on October 21st 1943, she was part of the 9th S-Boot flotilla that, in March 1944, found and attacked the American invasion force in Lyme Bay during Operation Tiger, a training exercise for the D-Day landings at Slapton Sands and, as a consequence of the action, became a catalyst that accounted for some 740+ American lives.

 After the war she, or rather he as the Germans have it, was taken by the Royal Navy and eventually found a new career in covert operations undertaking intelligence missions in the Baltic during the Cold War, in the guise of a fisheries patrol vessel.
 She ultimately found herself returning to the German flag when she was handed back to the Kriegsmarine for use as a training vessel until decommissioning in 1991.
 Her full story can be found at http://www.bmpt.org.uk/boats/S130/.